28 April – 2 May 2025

 Panel 10: Mind the Gap: Bold Solutions to Close Africa’s Infrastructure Deficit

-With public funding falling well short of the estimated US$130–$170 billion required annually for infrastructure development in Africa, alternative financing solutions are critical.
+With public funding falling well short of the estimated US$130–US$170 billion required annually for infrastructure development in Africa, alternative financing solutions are critical.
 This panel explores bold, investor-led approaches—from blended finance models to public-private partnerships—that have the potential to reshape the landscape.
 Panellists will discuss how to mitigate risks in infrastructure deals, mobilise both local and international capital, and generate long-term value in sectors such as Energy, Transportation, and Digital Infrastructure.
 As Africa’s infrastructure needs intensify, this session offers actionable insights for investors looking to drive large-scale, high-impact projects and play a pivotal role in closing Africa’s infrastructure gap.

-2:45 pm - 3:15 pm
+2:45 pm - 3:05 pm

 Network, Network, Network!

-3:15 pm - 3:45 pm
+3:05 pm - 3:45 pm

-Stream 1: Adapting to Reality: Climate Change and the Investment Imperative
+Stream 1b: Adapting to Reality: Climate Change and the Investment Imperative

 Climate change is no longer a distant challenge—it’s an investment imperative.
 As environmental risks reshape economies and industries, investors can no longer afford to treat climate considerations as an afterthought.
 This panel explores how private capital can move beyond risk mitigation to opportunity creation, leveraging climate-smart investments to drive both financial returns and sustainable impact.
 Panellists will examine the sectors poised for growth in Africa’s green economy, from renewable energy and climate-resilient infrastructure to carbon markets and sustainable agriculture.
 The discussion will also cover the evolving regulatory landscape, the role of innovation, and how investors can embed climate resilience into portfolio strategies.
 With climate finance gaining momentum, this session provides a blueprint for investors looking to stay ahead in an era where sustainability and profitability go hand in hand.

-3:45 pm - 4:15 pm
+3:45 pm - 4:25 pm

-Stream 3: Give Credit Where It’s Due
+Stream 2a: Give Credit Where It’s Due

 Equity isn’t the only answer—it's time to give credit where it’s due.
 As businesses across the continent seek flexible and sustainable financing solutions, private credit is playing an increasingly important role in Africa’s investment landscape.
 This panel explores how mezzanine financing, structured debt, and credit funds can provide growth capital, improve liquidity, and offer alternatives to traditional equity funding.
 Panellists will discuss when private credit is the right fit, how it complements equity, and how blended capital structures can optimise financial sustainability.
 This session makes the case for a stronger, more diversified credit market—one that unlocks opportunities for both businesses and investors

-3:45 pm - 4:15 pm
+3:45 pm - 4:25 pm

-Stream 4: Scoring Big: The Rise of Sports Investing in Africa
+Stream 2b: Scoring Big: The Rise of Sports Investing in Africa

 Africa’s sports industry is entering a new era of growth, creating compelling opportunities for private capital.
 With a rising pool of elite talent, increasing global partnerships, and expanding fan engagement, the business of sports is gaining momentum across the continent.
 This panel explores the intersection of sports, entertainment, and business, highlighting investment opportunities in infrastructure, sponsorships, media rights, and athlete development.
 Panellists will discuss how private capital can support the development of professional leagues, build sustainable franchises, and create commercial pathways that drive long-term value for investors and the industry.

-4:15 pm - 4:45 pm
+4:25 pm - 5:05 pm

 Panel 11: LP Hour – Let’s Talk